enchap/LinkDiscoveryTShark/README.md

 # LinkDiscoveryTShark
-This is a Powershell script that was put together for the purpose of detecting the network device using Npcap and TShark then opening it in a browser to have the information display in a more presentable manner.
+This is a Powershell script that was put together for the purpose of detecting the network device using Npcap and TShark then presenting the information in a browser.

 ## Prerequisites
 * [Wireshark](https://www.wireshark.org/)